 You must have an Access Point Name (APN) to establish a Packet Data Network (PDN) connection with a wireless carrier.
 For this reason, an APN is a required component in an LTE data plan configuration.
-In most cases, your SIM card comes with the carrier's APN.
+In most cases, your SIM card comes with the carrier's APN, which is retrieved automatically at first connection from FortiExtender.
 If it doesn't or you are not sure what it is, you must find it out from your carrier and add it when creating a data plan.